 A four-day series of seminars hosted by the University of Edinburgh (Edinburgh Futures Institute and UK Centre for Astrobiology) with the British Interplanetary Society (UK), the Open Lunar Foundation (US) and the Institute for Liberal Studies (Canada) exploring the conditions for freedom beyond Earth.

-Updates on the meeting will be posted here.
+This meeting will be recorded for those who can't make the UK times!
 The meeting convenor is Charles Cockell (firstname.lastname@example.org)